Transplant Recipients International Organization, Inc.

-The name of the Corporation shall be Transplant Recipients International Organization, Inc., hereinafter referred to as TRIO or the Corporation.
+The name of the Corporation shall be Transplant Recipients International Organization, Inc., hereinafter referred to as TRIO or the Corporation, incorporated in the state of Pennsylvania.

 Advocacy: Effectively communicating the concerns and needs, on issues in the field of transplantation that affect the welfare of transplant candidates, recipients, and their families and donor families, to international, federal, state, and local governmental bodies.